rarihant14/Mini-Devin/README.md

 # 🚀 Mini Devin — AI Software Engineer Agent
 ---

-A production-grade **multi-agent AI system** that autonomously plans, generates, tests, debugs, and reviews code for any software task.
+A **multi-agent AI system** that autonomously plans, generates, tests, debugs, and reviews code for any software task.

 ---